Dhghomon/easy_rust/README.md

 `.collect()` can make collections of many types, so we have to tell it the type.

 With functional style you can chain methods.
-That means to put many methods together in a single statement.
+"Chaining methods" means to put many methods together in a single statement.
 Here is an example of many methods chained together:

 ```rust
 fn main() {